 Throughout the coffee producing world trends emerge of varieties which are popular within certain regions.
 SL28 and SL34 are synonymous with Kenya, while you would expect to find Mundo Novo, Catuai or Acaia in Brazil.
 Gesha may never have become so famous if not for the careful curation and precise conditions found in Panama.

 While certain varieties are expected within particular regions it is always exciting to see farmers experiment with new varieties.
 There is often some risk involved and typically farmers will only assign a small amount of their production to new varieties but the results can be game changing.
-This month’s coffee is an excellent example of just this.
+This month’s subscription coffee is an excellent example of just this.
 Java is a variety which has tolerance to leaf rust and coffee berry disease, medium yield potential and very good cup quality potential.
 We have found this coffee to be much more complex and interesting than the more common varieties grown throughout Nicaragua and we hope that the success of this crop leads to further production of this variety in the future.